Atrix256/FalcorPathTracer/readme.md

 ## TODOs

+* need to figure out why explicit light sampling breaks when doing the raytrace - and works when not?!

 * maybe we need to always look for emissive objects, but don't accept their emissiveness if we are directly sampling lights

 * the punctual light is far too bright!
 Maybe falloff issue? don't need punctual lights though so just get the spherical area lights working.